GuineaBot3Labs/.github/profile/README.md

 Current Projects:

-    GuineaBOT: An advanced Chess AI designed to learn and adapt.
+- **GuineaBOT**: An advanced Chess AI designed to learn and adapt.
 We're constantly seeking ways to improve its learning algorithms and performance.
-    StarFox-AI: An advanced Convolutional Neural Network tasked with playing StarFox, in hopes of learning more about computer vision, and spatial awareness in AI.
+- **StarFox-AI**: An advanced Convolutional Neural Network tasked with playing StarFox, in hopes of learning more about computer vision, and spatial awareness in AI. (post-poned)
+- **higan-env**: A modification of the emulator [higan](https://github.com/higan-emu/higan) that includes an API for interfacing programs with emulators.

 # How to Get Involved